dscyabatech/30DayChallenge/README.md

 </h3>

-## Complete this following task below to get win a Free DSC Swag, complete bonus tasks and get an extra sticker
+### Complete this following task below to get win a Free DSC Swag, complete bonus tasks and get an extra sticker :wink:

-### Tasks :octocat:
+#### Tasks :octocat:

 > _Before you start make sure you have git installed in your laptop, if you don't have git installed, [click here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to get it_